Gorgeous Grampa: Plot

+Production

+The couch gag features Homer singing "Harlem Shake" by Baauer with Maggie dancing followed by the rest of the townspeople in the style of the Harlem Shake meme.
+When asked in an interview about the show staying topical, writer and executive producer Matt Selman suggested that the show should not have followed the Harlem Shake meme craze.
+Executive producer Al Jean quipped that the couch gag ended the fad.

+"High to be Loathed," the song Mr. Burns sings, was written by Selman and Allen Simpson.
+Jean stated that having songs in episodes was becoming more difficult because it used to be a novel idea, but other contemporary television series also produce original songs now.
+He also said that the writers enjoy having Burns sing because it is funny.
+In 2013, the show's writers named the song as their ninth favorite original song on the show.

 Reception

 Critical reception

 Robert David Sullivan of The A.V.
 Club gave the episode a B−, saying, "The season has already been heavy on nostalgia and on Grampa appearances, so it's not a pleasant surprise when the Simpsons stumble upon a storage unit with boxes of feather boas, wigs, and perfume sprayers in boxes marked 'Property of Abe Simpson'."

+Teresa Lopez of TV Fanatic gave the episode 3 out of 5 stars.
+She was concerned that Grampa was starting to have too many former occupations but enjoyed the family thinking Grampa was gay.
+She also liked the commentary about reality television.

 Ratings

 The episode received a 2.2 in the 18-49 demographic and was watched by a total of 4.66 million viewers.
 This made it the most watched show on Fox's Animation Domination line up that night.

-Syndication edits

-The "Homer Shake" couch gag was removed from repeated airings in the US and all airings in the UK, presumably due to what it parodies.